AntonFagerberg/rackla/README.md

 This function is useful when you want to create a new request pipeline based on the results of a previous request.
-In those cases, you can use `Rackla.flat_map` to access the response from the request and call `Rackla.request` inside the function since `Rackla.request` returns a `Rackla` type.
+In those cases, you can use `Rackla.flat_map` to access the response from a request and call `Rackla.request` inside the function since `Rackla.request` returns a `Rackla` type.